KaiEkkrin/ThirteenIsh/README.StarsWithoutNumber.md

 ThirteenIsh includes support for the **Stars Without Number: Revised Edition** tabletop RPG system.
 This is a sci-fi OSR game that combines classic D&D-style mechanics with modern design elements for space adventure campaigns.

+**Design Philosophy**: ThirteenIsh focuses on enabling gameplay with pre-created characters rather than character creation.
+Players are expected to create characters using external tools and import/manually configure them in ThirteenIsh for rolling and encounter tracking.

 ## Current Implementation Status

 ### ✅ Implemented Features